JuliaGNI/GeometricIntegrators.jl/docs/src/tutorial.md

 Observe that the explicit Euler method is not well suited for integrating this system.
 The solutions drifts away although it should follow closed orbits.

-For a Hamiltonian system, defined as a PODE, a different tableau might be more appropriate, for example a symplectic Euler method,
+For a Hamiltonian system, defined as a PODE, a different methods might be more appropriate, for example a symplectic Euler method,
 ```@example 1
-int = Integrator(pode, TableauLobattoIIIAIIIB(2))
+int = Integrator(pode, LobattoIIIAIIIB(2))
 sol = integrate(pode, int)
 ```
 This creates a different integrator, which exploits the partitioned structure